bufferings/easy-ansible-trial/README.md

 https://www.virtualbox.org/wiki/Downloads

-I used Virtual Box 5.0.14 .
+I used Virtual Box 5.0.14

 ### Vagrant

 https://www.vagrantup.com/downloads.html

-Vagrant version should be > 1.8.1, because this script use "Ansible Local Provisioner"
+Vagrant version should be > 1.8.1, because this script use "Ansible Local Provisioner" which is introduced from 1.8

 ## Hello Ansible!